DENTAL HEALTH AND ITS LINK TO CARDIOVASULAR HEALTH

 What Can I Do to Avoid Oral Health Issues?

 Make sure that you are following a daily routine to disinfect your mouth to kill and prevent bacteria from growing in your mouth.
 Daily brushing and flossing can be accompanied with: use of a waterpik and dental picks, making sure that your are using toothpaste that doesn't contain sugar or alcohol, making sure to brush the entire mouth not just the teeth and gums, and going to bed with a clean mouth.
-Depending on the level of bacteria or disease discovered antibiotics, special cleaning or dental work may be neeeded.
+Depending on the level of bacteria or disease discovered antibiotics, special cleaning or dental work may be recommended.

-The most important part is to make sure that you are regularly getting cleanings and follow the advice of your dental provider.
+Make sure that you are regularly getting cleanings and follow the advice of your dental provider.
 They are you best resource to avoid disease and oral systemic issues that can result.

 Why is this not well known?
 Traditionally, dentists and doctors work in separate parts of the health care system.
 The Center for Prevention is collaborating with dentists to play a larger role in the overall health of their patients.